JachymT/a-level-cs-blog/Algorithms and programming/2.3/2.3.1/Notes.md

 - O(n) - linnear time; changes proportionally
 - O(n^2) - polynomial time; proportional to the square, has a nested loop
 - O(2^n) - exponential time; amount of time doubles as n increased, slower than polynomial
 - O(n!) - factorial time; just don't, traveling salesman brute force solution.
+AND BOGOSORT

 To find the big O notation of an algorithm, check the time complexity of each loop and take the highest one.